Lady Shao: Life

-Eventually, however, Liu Xia was forced to relocate further south due to Later Zhao's growing power.
-In 320, Zhao captured Shao Xu, and just a year later, Lady Shao's family surrendered their territory and themselves to Zhao.
+Eventually, Liu Xia was forced to relocate further south due to Later Zhao's growing power.
+In 320, the Zhao captured Shao Xu, and just a year later, Lady Shao's family surrendered their territory and themselves to them.
 In 324, Liu Xia camped in Sikou (泗口, located at Xuzhou, Jiangsu), where he continued serving Jin before dying in 326.
 Lady Shao had at least one son with Liu Xia, who they named Liu Zhao (劉肇).

 Liu Zhao was Liu Xia's heir, but at the time of Xia's death, Zhao was too young to assume his father's responsibilities.
 For this reason, the Jin court appointed the general, Guo Mo to take command of Xia's army.
 Liu Xia's generals, including his brother-in-law, Tian Fang (田防), were not happy to serve under someone else.
 Therefore, they proclaimed Liu Zhao as their leader and rebelled.
 Lady Shao tried to stop the revolt by advising the generals against their decision, but she was dismissed.

 The Jin court sent the general, Liu Jiao (劉矯), to defeat the rebels in response to the rebellion.
 Meanwhile, Lady Shao undermined the revolt by secretly setting fire to the armoury, depriving the rebels of their weapons and armor.
 Because of this, when Liu Jiao arrived, the rebels were ill-equipped and easily defeated.
 The rebels and their leaders were beheaded, while Liu Zhao was spared and conferred his father's title.
 Lady Shao, along with her children, mother-in-law, and Liu Xia's subordinates, was moved to the Jin capital, Jiankang, where she likely spent the remainder of her life.